 Many lifesaving medical treatments require platelet transfusions.
 Annually, thousands of cancer patients, transplants patients, victims of traumatic injuries, burn patients, and patients undergoing open heart surgery require platelet transfusions to survive.
 Because platelets only have a shelf life of 5 days, they are used immediately so we are always in great need.

 Absolutely!
 Like all blood donations, all the collection supplies are sterile and single-use and are discarded after each donation.
 Only a small percentage of your platelets are collected, so there are no risks of bleeding problems.
 Your body will replace the donated platelets within 48 hours.
-Platelet collections use a smaller needle than traditional blood donations.
-You’ll also receive replacement fluid during the donation which will help re-hydrate you.
+Platelet collections also use a smaller needle than traditional blood donations.
+You’ll receive replacement fluid during the donation which will help re-hydrate you.